aimms/documentation/webui/map-widget.rst

 .. image:: images/Map_Example.png
     :align: center

+The Map widget in WebUI can display many different types of data on a map.
+For example:

+* Icons for the type of asset, like Distribution Center, Production Facility and Stores.
+* Color for stock levels, like green for in stock and red for out of stock.
+* Node sizes for capacity of the asset
+* Arc width for volume of product flow (with optional labels to display the value in text)
+* Heatmap for geographical distribution of demand

 The map displayed in the background is provided by `Omniscale <https://maps.omniscale.com/en/>`_, when the application is running on localhost (developer mode, or on a local AIMMS PRO setup) and also when the application is deployed on the AIMMS PRO cloud.
 If the application has been deployed on-premise using a different domain the map server will roll back to OpenStreetMaps.
 An Internet connection is required for rendering the map.
 Assuming the connection is available, the map may be zoomed at various levels (see also the Zoom option mentioned further below):